desihub/fastspecfit/doc/fuji.rst

 Overview
 --------

-This page describes the content and construction of the **version 2.0** ``FastSpecFit`` value-added catalogs (VACs) which were generated from the DESI **Fuji** spectroscopic production, which will be publicly released as part of the `DESI Early Data Release (DESI/EDR)`_ in mid-2023 (exact date TBD).
+This page describes the content and construction of the ``FastSpecFit`` value-added catalogs (VACs) which were generated from the DESI **Fuji** spectroscopic production.
+These catalogs will be publicly released as part of the `DESI Early Data Release (DESI/EDR)`_ in April 2023.

 Data Access and Organization
 ----------------------------

-The Fuji VAC can be accessed at the following url:
+The Fuji VACs can be accessed at the following url:

 ========================== ===================================================================
 Value-Added Catalog        URL